khmarbaise/multienv-maven-plugin/README.md

 TODO
 ----

- o Configuration Maven Plugin in a different maven project within multi module build?
-How does that work? o Overwriting of file which exist in the original artifact?
-How to handle? o Produce an artifact only for a single environment?
+ * Configuration Maven Plugin in a different maven project within multi module build?
+How does that work?
+ * Overwriting of file which exist in the original artifact?
+How to handle?
+ * Produce an artifact only for a single environment?
    `mvn -Dconfiguration.maven.environment=test-01 clean package` Is this a good idea?

- o Name?
+ * Name?
 Configuration Maven Plugin?
 Might be environment-maven-plugin better ?

 [blog-multiple-environments-i]: http://blog.soebes.de/blog/2011/07/29/maven-configuration-for-multipe-environments/
 [blog-multiple-environments-ii]: http://blog.soebes.de/blog/2011/08/11/maven-configuration-for-multipe-environments-ii/